captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## HELEN:
-WELCOME TO OUR HOUSE ON MAPLE AVENUE
+WELCOME TO OUR HOUSE ON MAPLE AVENUE<br>
 SEE HOW WE POLISH AND WE SHINE

 ---

 WE REARRANGE AND REALIGN

 EVERYTHING IS BALANCED AND…

+---

 AND…

 ---

-DAYS AND DAYS AND DAYS
+DAYS AND DAYS AND DAYS <br>
 THAT’S HOW IT HAPPENS

 ---

 DAYS AND DAYS AND DAYS
-MADE OF LUNCHES AND CAR RIDES AND SHIRTS AND SOCKS

 ---

+MADE OF LUNCHES AND CAR RIDES <br>
-AND GRADES AND PIANO AND NO ONE CLOCKS
+AND SHIRTS AND SOCKS
-THE DAY YOU DISAPPEAR

 ---

+AND GRADES AND PIANO AND <br>
+NO ONE CLOCKS THE DAY YOU DISAPPEAR

+---

-DAYS AND DAYS AND DAYS
+DAYS AND DAYS AND DAYS <br>
 THAT’S HOW IT HAPPENS

 ---

 DAYS AND DAYS AND DAYS
-MADE OF POSING AND BRAGGING AND FITS OF RAGE

 ---

+MADE OF POSING AND BRAGGING <br>
-AND BOYS, MY GOD, SOME OF THEM UNDERAGE
+AND FITS OF RAGE
-AND OH HOW DID IT ALL HAPPEN HERE?

 ---

-THERE WAS A TIME YOUR FATHER SWEPT ME OFF MY FEET WITH WORDS WE READ BOOKS, STROLLED THROUGH MUNICH AT NIGHT
+AND BOYS, MY GOD, <br>
+SOME OF THEM UNDERAGE

 ---

-DRANK BEER WITH FRIENDS, DISCUSSED THE PLACES WE WOULD GO AND HE SAID I UNDERSTOOD HOW THE WORLD MADE HIM ACHE
+AND OH, HOW DID IT ALL HAPPEN HERE?

 ---

+THERE WAS A TIME <br>
+YOUR FATHER SWEPT ME OFF MY FEET WITH WORDS

+---

+WE READ BOOKS, <br>
+STROLLED THROUGH MUNICH AT NIGHT

+---

+DRANK BEER WITH FRIENDS, <br>
+DISCUSSED THE PLACES WE WOULD GO

+---

+AND HE SAID I UNDERSTOOD <br>
+HOW THE WORLD MADE HIM ACHE

+---

+BUT NO<br>
 BUT NO
-BUT NO

 ---

 THAT’S HOW IT HAPPENS
-DAYS MADE OF BARGAINS I MADE BECAUSE I THOUGHT AS A WIFE

 ---

-I WAS MEANT TO AND NOW MY LIFE IS SHATTERED AND LAID BARE DAYS AND DAYS AND DAYS AND DAYS
+DAYS MADE OF BARGAINS <br>
+I MADE BECAUSE I THOUGHT AS A WIFE

 ---

+I WAS MEANT TO <br>
+AND NOW MY LIFE IS SHATTERED AND LAID BARE

+---

+DAYS AND DAYS AND DAYS AND DAYS <br>
 AND DAYS AND DAYS AND DAYS

 ---

-WELCOME TO OUR HOUSE ON MAPLE AVENUE
+WELCOME TO OUR HOUSE ON MAPLE AVENUE<br>
-`	SEE HOW WE POLISH AND WE SHINE
+SEE HOW WE POLISH AND WE SHINE

 ---

-WE REARRANGE AND REALIGN
+WE REARRANGE AND REALIGN<br>
 EVERYTHING IS BALANCED AND SERENE

 ---

 LIKE CHAOS NEVER HAPPENS

 IF IT’S NEVER SEEN

 ---

 DON’T YOU COME BACK HERE

 I DIDN’T RAISE YOU

 ---

-TO GIVE AWAY YOUR DAYS
+TO GIVE AWAY YOUR DAYS<br>
 LIKE ME

 ---

 ## BRUCE:
-THAT’S HOW MAVIS AND PEARL AND CAROL
+"THAT’S HOW MAVIS AND PEARL AND CAROL

 IN FANCY HATS AND PARASOLS

 ---

-ENDED UP TOGETHER INSIDE THAT BARREL
+ENDED UP TOGETHER INSIDE THAT BARREL<br>
 TUMBLING DOWN NIAGARA FALLS!

 ---

+BA DA BA DA BA<br>
 BA DA BA DA BA
-BA DA BA DA BA
-BA DA BA DA BA!

 ---

+BA DA BA DA BA!"

 And we sang it for the dean’s wife!